SoleyIo/dtflw/README.md

 # ...
 sales_orders_df = spark.read.parquet(sales_orders_path)
 # ...
-sales_stats_by_product_df.spark.write.mode("overwrite").parquet(sales_stats_by_product_path)
+sales_stats_by_product_df.write.mode("overwrite").parquet(sales_stats_by_product_path)
 ```

 Additionally, `dtflw` takes care of constructing file paths for output tables.
-It derives file paths of outputs from path of corresponding notebooks which save them.
+> It derives file paths of outputs from a path of corresponding notebook which save them.

 For the example above, an Azure blob container would look something like this:
 ```
 https://account.blob.core.windows.net/container/